Location: Leeds City Museum, Millennium Square, Leeds.

 Ed Hall is a photographer based in Leeds, UK.
 He has a background in ecology research, and currently works with museums and educational institutions photographing natural history collections.

 As a Fellow of the Winston Churchill Memorial Trust, Ed is researching and working to improve the digital preservation of natural history collections in the UK.
 These collections provide a rich scientific history of creatures all over the world.
 They won’t last forever, and need to be preserved before they are gone.
-This is especially important for species that are already extinct in the wild, since specimens in museums are often the only records we have left.

 Instagram and Twitter: @macroprophoto

-Use of Images for Promotion
+Use of Images for Press